marijnvriens/ing2qif/README.rst

 Make it easy to keep GnuCash up to date.
 Some transaction details are lost to make matching work better.
 This may or may not be acceptable for you.

+It's based around the Dutch ING statements.

 Usage:
 ------

  $ python ing2qif.py statements.csv > statements.qif

-Note: This was designed around statements from ING in The Netherlands.
+* Note: This was designed around statements from ING in The Netherlands.

-Note 2: Other then suffering the ING statement format, there is no relation with ING
+* Note 2: Other then suffering the ING statement format, there is no relation with ING

 Licence:
 --------